isa96/mental-health-prediction/README.md

 ## Project Overview

-This is a final project of the Summer Club-Data Science Class presented by Generation Girl, using data from Kaggle - OSMI (https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey) and for this project, We choose the survey from 2014.
+This is a freelance project from my client, using data from Kaggle - OSMI (https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey) and for this project, We choose the survey from 2014.